 13. Once I’ve taken the Bridging Education Program, will I be a regulated pharmacy technician?

-No, the Bridging Education Program is only one of the many steps in the pathway to registration/licensure that may be required by the pharmacy regulatory authority (PRA) in your jurisdiction.
+No, the Bridging Education Program is only one of the many steps in the pathway to registration/licensure that may be required by the PRA in your jurisdiction.
 Please contact the PRA in your province or territory for more information on the other steps required to become a regulated pharmacy technician in your jurisdiction.